mattmcgrattan/iiif-activity-streams/README.md

 Running with Docker is a quick and easy way to test locally.

-Change the value for __collection__ in `docker_settings.py` and go.
+N.B.
 Will build Redis and Flask/uWSGI apps and link them.

 `git clone https://github.com/mattmcgrattan/iiif-activity-streams.git`

 `cd iiif-activity-streams/`

+Change the value for __collection__ in `docker_settings.py` and ...

 `docker-compose up --build -d`